+We want our children to be healthy and to develop a life-long commitment to their own wellbeing.
 We are committed to ensuring that the children at St Joseph's are fit, have healthy attitudes to eating and know the values of regular exercise.

 Please visit other areas of the website to see our successes in sport.
 Also, please take time to read through the information of how we spend our Sports Funding.